yanis7774/talk-llama-fast/README.md

 ## Running
 - In /SillyTavern-extras/ double click `silly_extras.bat`.
 Wait until it downloads wav2lip checkpoint and makes face detection for new video if needed.
 - In /xtts/ double click `xtts_wav2lip.bat` to start xtts server with wav2lip video.
 OR run xtts_streaming_audio.bat to start xtts server with audio without video.
 NOTE: On the first run xtts will download DeepSpeed from github.
 If deepspeed fails to download "Warning: Retyring (Retry...
-ReadTimoutError...") - turn on VPN to download deepspeed and xtts checkpoint, then you can turn it off)
+ReadTimoutError...") - turn on VPN to download deepspeed (27MB) and xtts checkpoint (1.8GB), then you can turn it off).
+Xtts checkpoint can be downloaded without VPN.
+But if you interrupt download - checkpoint will be broken - you have to manually delete \xtts_models\ dir and restart xtts.
 - Double click `talk-llama-wav2lip.bat` or `talk-llama-wav2lip-ru.bat` or talk-llama-just-audio.bat.
 Don't run exe, just bat.
 NOTE: if you have cyrillic (Russain) letters in bot name or path: don't run bat, instead open cmd in the folder where bats are located.
 Then copy all commands from talk-llama-wav2lip-ru.bat and paste into cmd (there is en encoding problem with cyrillic letters in bats).
 Optional: you can make desktop shortcuts to all those .bats for fast access.
 - Start speaking.